(Disclosure: Some of the links below may be affiliate links. For more information, read my disclosure.)

 The more I think about the Konmari method, the more it makes sense to me!
 It is a really simple method with some very powerful teachings.
 I have not yet applied it to my entire house.
 But I am really considering it more and more.
 I am having a hard time convincing Mrs. The Poor Swiss to tidy her clothes!

 Since I have started thinking about this method, I have realized that some things in my apartment were really bringing more joy than I thought.
 And I did not care as much as I thought about others.
 For instance, I realized I really want to have a very tidy desk with only a few things on it.
 And do not really care about the amount of tech stuff I have got in my closet.
 I will have to work on that.

 If you want to learn more about Marie Kondo method of tidying up, the book is an excellent source of information.
 I wrote a full review of Marie Kondo’s book.

 If you prefer something more visual than a book, Netflix is running a TV series: Tidying Up with Marie Kondo.
 In the show, Marie goes to one house per episode and helps the family tidy their home.
 It is quite interesting to see.
-You can take a look at the official Netflix trailer:

 Have you ever tried the Konmari method?
 Do you have any more tips?